 Students enrolled in distance learning courses with any additional questions about College procedures should view the Coastal Carolina Community College Catalog.

 Students who have exhausted institutional grievance processes and are still dissatisfied with the outcome may file a complaint with the North Carolina Post-Secondary Education Complaints Unit.
-Please review the NC Post-Secondary Education Student Complaint Process (PDF), print and complete the NC Post-Secondary Education Complaint Form (PDF), and submit the complaint to:
+Students should review the NC Post-Secondary Education Student Complaint Process (PDF), and submit their complaint using the online complaint form at https://studentcomplaints.northcarolina.edu/form.

 North Carolina Post-Secondary Education Complaints